 All Uniforms are available through from Flynn and O’Hara Uniform Company. (flynnohara.com)

-Peter pan blouse, Uniform tunic style jumper with cardigan uniform sweater or plaid uniform skort with vest/v-neck sweater, navy blue tights or knee socks and Mary-Jane style black shoes
+Peter pan blouse, uniform tunic style jumper with cardigan uniform sweater or plaid uniform skort with vest/v-neck sweater, navy blue tights or knee socks Mary-Jane style black shoes

-Uniform plaid uniform skort, white uniform polo shirt (banded), navy knee socks, and Mary-Jane style with strap black shoes
+Uniform plaid uniform skort, white uniform polo shirt, navy knee socks, Mary-Jane style with strap black shoes

-Uniform uniform skort (of appropriate length), white uniform polo shirt, navy blue knee socks, and black flat shoes
+Uniform uniform skort (of appropriate length), white uniform polo shirt, navy blue tights or knee socks and black flat shoes

 Kindergarten and Grade One: are not required to wear ties as part of the winter uniform.

 Tee shirt Tee shirt

 Uniform sweatshirt only on gym days White or black crew socks

 White or black crew socks

 School issued team shirts are acceptable